scottyschup/ruby-curriculum/w1d6-w1d7/git.md

 the remote repository starting with `https://github.com/your_username_here/repo_name.git` rather than `git@github.com:your_username_here/repo_name.git`.

+## Commit Attribution

 The next step is to configure your repo so that you are saving your commits under the right name.
-This is easy.
+This is easy, though the downside is that each commit can only have one author.
+When working in a pair, pick one of you to put initially as the commit author.
 Change directory into your repo, and then run:

-    git config user.name "Ned Ruggeri and Kush Patel" git config user.email "ned+kush@appacademy.io"
+    git config user.name "Ned Ruggeri"

-Now your commits will be attributed to the two of you working together.
+    git config user.email "ned@appacademy.io"

+This will attribute all the commits to one of you.
+At the end of the day, the other one from your pair can copy the repository and [follow these instructions][git-fix-authorship] to rewrite the commits in the copy with her/his name and email.

 Make sure you do this every day!
 Employers will look through your github repos when hiring!

 ## Additional material